ESG Topics A-Z

 Positive Agriculture goals

-We have set standards for ourselves and our supply chain that match our ambition for a sustainable agricultural supply chain over the long term.
-In 2015, we announced our goal to sustainably source potatoes, whole corn, oats, palm oil and cane sugar by 2020 and other key crops (vegetable oils, for example) that we don’t source directly from farmers by 2025.
-Building on the progress made, in 2021, we announced new ambitions, setting 2030 goals to source crops and ingredients in a way that accelerates regenerative agriculture and strengthens farming communities.
+We have set standards for ourselves and our supply chain that reflect our ambition for a sustainable agricultural supply chain over the long term.
+In 2021, we announced new ambitions, setting 2030 goals to source crops and key ingredients in a way that aims to accelerate regenerative agriculture and strengthen farming communities.
 This 2030 agenda is part of our broader pep+ (PepsiCo Positive) ambition and includes a specific focus on:

-- Spreading the adoption of regenerative farming practices across 7 million acres1 – approximately equal to 100% of the land used around the world to grow key crops and ingredients for our products.
-These efforts are estimated to lead to a net-reduction of at least 3 million tons of greenhouse gas (GHG) emissions by 2030.
+- Spreading the adoption of regenerative agriculture practices across 7 million acres of the land used around the world to grow our crops and ingredients for our products.1

-- Sustainably sourcing3 100% of key ingredients, expanding to include not only our grower-sourced crops (potatoes, whole corn and oats), but also key crops from third parties, such as vegetable oils and grains.
+- Sustainably sourcing2 100% of key ingredients, expanding to include not only our grower-sourced crops (potatoes, whole corn and oats), but also key crops from third parties, such as vegetable oils and grains.
+Key ingredients are considered the building blocks of our convenient foods and drinks and are used in a significant portion of our products.

-- Improving the livelihoods of more than 250,000 people in our agricultural supply chain and communities, including economically empowering women.
-We will focus our work on the most vulnerable farming communities linked to our global value chain, including smallholder farmers and farm workers, women and minority farmers.
-We will continue to advance this goal through diverse partnerships, including U.S. Agency for International Development, Inter-American Development Bank, CARE, National FFA Organization, and the German Agency for International Cooperation (GIZ).
+- Improving the livelihoods of more than 250,000 people in our agricultural supply chain and communities, through dedicated programming aiming to support economic prosperity, farm and farm worker security and women’s economic empowerment.
+We plan to focus our work on vulnerable farming communities linked to our supply chain, including smallholder farmers and farm workers, women and minority farmers.
+This goal counts people who are a part of in-depth, measurable interactions with dedicated PepsiCo programs and projects to support these communities.

 pep+ in context: Agriculture

-We depend on a sustainable supply of agricultural raw materials to meet the demands of our business and expectations of our stakeholders.
+We depend on a sustainable supply of agricultural raw materials to meet the demands of our business.
 We aim to instill integrity, fairness and stewardship throughout our agricultural supply chain and hold our suppliers accountable to the same standards.
-Our agricultural suppliers must adhere to our Supplier Code of Conduct and other relevant sustainable sourcing policies such as our Land Policy and Global Human Rights Policy, as a condition of doing business with us.
+Our agricultural suppliers are expected to adhere to our Supplier Code of Conduct and other relevant sustainable sourcing policies such as our Global Sustainable Agriculture Policy, Stewardship of Forests and Natural Ecosystems Policy, Land Policy and Global Human Rights Policy, as a condition of doing business with us.

-As of the end of 2022, 43% of the volume of our key ingredients were bought directly from farmers through a grower group (“grower-sourced”), while there were multiple tiers between the farmer and PepsiCo for the other 57% (“supplier-sourced”).
-We sourced 45% of our grower-sourced key ingredients – those considered the building blocks of our beverages and convenient foods – from areas of high water-risk.
+As of the end of 2023, 48% of the volume of our key ingredients were bought directly from farmers through a grower group (“grower-sourced”), while there were multiple tiers between the farmer and PepsiCo ("supplier-sourced") for the other 52%.
+We sourced 51% of our grower-sourced key ingredients from areas of high water-risk.4

 Sourcing directly from growers